tizian/Cendric2/Readme.md

 *Cendric* is a 2D RPG Platformer game in which players explore a world by completing levels and quests.

-The game is currently still in development.
+The game is currently in development.
 See http://cendric.ch for more information about its development process.

 ## Gameplay